Thanos Petrelis: Fame Story

 Petrelis was born in Athens, Greece.
 He finished third in the first Greek reality show Fame Story (2002).

 2004-2006: Eihe to hroma tou ouranou and Thimizeis kati apo Ellada

 In 2004, he released an album entitled Eihe To Hroma T’ Ouranou.
 The first track, "To Aima Mou", was written by Phoivos and became a hit.
 The album sold more than 30,000 copies and went gold.
-That year Petrelis won "Best New Artist" award in Arion Awards.
+At the fourth Arion Music Awards in 2005, Petrelis won Best New Artist for Eihe To Hroma T’ Ouranou.

 Petrelis released a new album every year for the next three years.
 The follow-up to Eihe To Hroma T’ Ouranou was another Phoivos collaboration, Thymizeis Kati Apo Ellada, which went platinum.
 It was this year that his big hit "Kernao" won two awards in the Arion Awards, "Best Laiko Song" and "Best Song of the Year".

 The following release was a platinum single entitled Eftihos.
 The four songs on the disc were once again written by Phoivos.